 I know this from personal experience!

 While the connection between nutrition and mental health is a topic we could talk about all day, my hope is that this introductory blog post helped you to understand the effect diet has on mental and emotional wellness so you, too, can start living a fulfilled life.
 I know what it’s like to struggle with my mental health, and now it’s my mission to help others who are tired of feeling depressed, anxious, and stressed.
 That’s exactly why I launched The Fulfilled Fork!

 If you’re finally ready to heal your body, mind, and spirit, I’m here to help you navigate your wellness journey.
-I offer collective and private coaching, a membership program, nutritional genetic testing, and all the support you need to start nourishing your way to better physical, mental, and emotional health!
+I offer collective and private coaching, nutritional genetic testing, and all the support you need to start nourishing your way to better physical, mental, and emotional health!